mayank-agg/cifullcalendar/README.md

 ICAL – Members are able to export a single event to their Google, Yahoo and live calendars or to a ICAL Format (ics/ical).

 # Tools and Muscle
-Supports FullCalendar Scheduler - Purchase FullCalendar Scheduler add-on license that displays events well and assign them easily to various categories.
+Supports FullCalendar Scheduler - Purchase FullCalendar Scheduler add-on license that displays events and assign them to various categories.

-Event Filtering – Easily filter/view your shared events on your calendar.
+Event Filtering – Easily filter/view shared events on calendar.

-Group Sharing – Easily share events among members in various groups
+Group Sharing – Easily share events among members in various groups.

 Overlap – Deny or Allow events to overlap other events.